Innoactive/Creator/.Documentation/articles/transition-to-v2.0/02-update-behaviors-and-conditions.md

 This chapter will help you to rewrite behaviors and conditions designed for the Innoactive Creator v1.X to v2.0.

 We changed our public API to make it easier to understand.
 The logic behind it stays the same, and all changes you have to introduce are trivial.
-From our own experience, it takes only five to fifteen minutes to refactor a behavior our condition.
+From our own experience, it takes only five to fifteen minutes to refactor a behavior or condition.

 ## Checklist